 Eligibility / How to Apply

-Prospective students must apply to and be accepted by a participating department before pursuing this predoctoral program.
-For additional information, contact Ashanti Edwards at email@example.com or (410)516-6572.
+Prospective students must apply to and be accepted by a participating JHU department before pursuing this predoctoral program.
+For additional information, contact Camille Mathis at firstname.lastname@example.org or (410)516-6572.
 Women and minorities are encouraged to apply.